opensciencegrid/dosar/docs/ASP2018/04-TipsandTricks.md

   23.49  kagross         8/18 14:51   0+00:00:14 slot2@frontal.cci.ucad.sn
 ```

-`condor_q` can also show you your job ClassAd.
+`condor_q` can show you your job ClassAd.
 Recall back to the lecture and the discussion of ClassAds.
 For instance, you can look at the ClassAd for a single job:

 ```
 $ condor_q -l 23.0